People-to-People Exchanges

 World Learning has led the way in virtual exchange, launching its first program in 2016 to connect high school students from the United States and Iraq.
 Since then, the program, The Experiment Digital, has grown to reach more than 5,000 young people in 32 countries.
 Our virtual programming portfolio now includes virtual exchanges for university and college students, hybrid programs with travel components, and training for educators interested in facilitating virtual exchanges.

 Our robust educational frameworks are grounded in an experiential learning approach.
-Leveraging this expertise and our vast global network, we create dynamic educational opportunities that are inclusive and accessible, helping people to best thrive in our global society.
+Leveraging this expertise and our vast global network, we create accessible, educational opportunities, helping people thrive in our global society.

 Social Emotional Learning